davekrh/ocp310_for_operations/07-lesson-interacting.md

 [root@master ~]# oc whoami --show-server
 https://master.example.com:8443
 ```
-You can change users on the command line using “oc login”.
-It’s a good idea to determine which user is active before interacting with OpenShift.
-For the remaining labs, we will be using the “user” OpenShift account.
+You can change users on the command line using `oc login`.
+It’s a good idea to determine which user is active with `oc whoami` before interacting with OpenShift.
+For the remaining labs, we will be using the `user` OpenShift account.